scheinerman/SimplePlanarGraphs.jl/README.md

 It uses the `Triangulation(pts)` function where `pts` is an `n`-by-`2` array of numbers.
 This builds the Delauney triangulation graph on those points.

+## Planarity Testing

+The function `is_planar` tests if a graph has a planar embedding.

+The current implementation is based on Schnyder's theorem that connects planarity to poset dimension.
+It works, but isn't speedy.

 ## Counting Crossings